pmunts/muntsos/README.txt

 independent .Net programs produced by dotnet build, dotnet publish, dotnet pack or the equivalent actions in Microsoft Visual Studio.
 Many if not most of the library packages published on Nuget can be used.
-In particular, the library package libsimpleio provides an elegant .Net binding to the shared library libsimpleio.so that is an integral part of MuntsOS.
+In particular, the NuGet library package libsimpleio provides libsimpleio.dll, .Net Standard 2.0 library assembly that binds to the Linux shared library libsimpleio.so that is an integral part of MuntsOS.
 See Application Note #8 for a complete example using C# to flash an LED.
+See also the API specification for libsimpleio.dll.

 The combination of Visual Studio + NuGet + libsimpleio provides a very high productivity development environment for creating embedded systems software to run on MuntsOS.
-With RemObjects Elements, a commercial product addon for Visual Studio, you can even compile Object Pascal, Java, Go, and Swift programs to .Net assemblies that run on MuntsOS.
+With RemObjects Elements, a commercial Visual Studio addon product, you can even compile Object Pascal, Java, Go, and Swift programs, all using libsimpleio.dll, to .Net program assemblies that run on MuntsOS.

 Git Repository